The Ultimate Guide To Chakra Balancing

 Release Inner Godliness And Thrive

-There are times in our lives when we get in the way of our progress.
-We create a block within ourselves when we are afraid of being judged, when we aren't honest about what we want, and when we don't communicate about the things that upset us.
+Sometimes, in our lives, we get in the way of our progress.
+We create a block within ourselves when we are afraid of being judged, aren't honest about what we want, and don't communicate about the things that upset us.